irlnathan/hackeconomics.github.io/contexts.md

 ## Banks
 - [What is interest?](http://hackeconomics.com/what-is-interest/)
-- What limits a banka ability to make a loan?
+- What limits a bank to make a loan?
 - What are bank reserve requirements?

 ## Credit & Debt